Slion/XenForoAddOnSlionsToc/README.md

 # XenForoAddOnSlionsToc
 Table Of Content add-on for XenForo 2

-# Demo web site
+# Demo
-Visit slions.net to see what it looks like.
+Visit [slions.net](https://slions.net/threads/fulguris.63/) to see what it looks like.